List of unproduced Image Comics projects: The Darkness film

 In December 2004, Dimension Films paid an undisclosed six-figure sum to develop a film based on the comic, with a planned release for 2008.
 The film rights were later sold to the Pang brothers one year later.
 At Comic-Con 2009, Top Cow president Matt Hawkins revealed that a live-action The Darkness film was in development, with Scott Stuber Productions attached as the producer for the project.
 In 2012, Len Wiseman signed on to produce the film.

 Lions, Tigers and Bears film

 The comic book series Lions, Tigers and Bears was optioned for film in the fall of 2005 by Union Entertainment for six months, but the company closed their doors before a movie could be undertaken.
 In 2009, Paramount optioned the comic series, with a screenplay by Joey Aucoin and Lorenzo di Bonaventura set to produce.
 The film was to be live action, with "heavy doses" of CGI animation.

 Hack/Slash film

-The possibility of Hack/Slash being made into a live-action film by Rogue Pictures was discussed by director Todd Lincoln, writer Martin Schenk, series creator Tim Seeley, and others at the 2006 San Diego Comic Convention, to be released in 2008.
+The possibility of Hack/Slash being made into a live-action film by Rogue Pictures was discussed by director Todd Lincoln, writer Martin Schenk, series creator Tim Seeley, and others at the 2006 San Diego Comic-Con, to be released in 2008.
 In 2012, Marcus Nispel, who directed Conan the Barbarian remake, was revealed to have agreed to helm the film for Relativity and Rogue.
+In October 2015, Relativity announced that the series would instead be adapted into a television series and would be written by Skip Woods, who would serve as executive producer alongside Adrian Askarieh, who first optioned it in 2005.
+By 2018, there have been no updates on the prospective series, causing outlets such as /Film to assume that the series is in development hell.